 Jackson Hewitt also provides free audit support and representation, which can provide some peace of mind in the event the IRS audits you.
 However, you want to be sure to save copies of your tax return, especially since Jackson Hewitt doesn't save your information in its system.

 Jackson Hewitt's online software is fairly easy to use.
 It's easy to navigate between different parts of your return, and fixing mistakes is a simple as well.
 Support is readily available, with a live chat link at the top of the web page and searchable help topics available on the lower left of the screen.
 You may also reach out for support via telephone, though this is only available to customers using the Premium plan.

-There were times that explanations provided by this online tax service were confusing and more difficult to understand than descriptions given by other products in our review.
+There were times that explanations provided by this online tax service were confusing and more difficult to understand than descriptions given by other products in our review, like TurboTax.
 This could be an issue if you're unfamiliar with tax forms and online tax software.
 However, if you feel comfortable preparing your own taxes, Jackson Hewitt is a good option, especially since you can deviate from the interview or wizard format and simply enter your information into an online version of your tax forms.

 For the most part, our testers didn't run experience any problems with the three different scenarios we used to test Jackson Hewitt.
 This software gave us accurate numbers that matched with the other returns we prepared using other software.
 There was one exception, however, with our sample self-employed scenario where the filer had made estimated tax payments to the state over the course of the tax year.
 While the software asked for this information, it applied the amount as an itemized deduction instead of a payment.
 This affected the amount of state tax it said we owed, resulting in a higher amount of tax due than we received from any other program.